SLSTP-2018/shab/README.md

 deployment since it simply cannot know if deployment was successful.
 Thus, other means--such as a camera--should be used to confirm linear actuator deployment.

+## Licensing

+All our own code and CAD designs are licensed as per the GPL V3 License provided herein.
+All manuals, reference_code, and hardware are subject to the copyrights of their owners and are provided in this repository for your convenience.
+Additionally, the following libraries are provided under their original
+license: `RTClib`, `MS%xxx`, and `MS5607Altimeter`.